1965

 VANCOUVER ISLAND

-Regal Motors looks like it only lasted as a Citroën/Panhard about a year or so, but remained in operation several years longer, selling other marques and used cars.
+Regal Motors looks like it only lasted as a Citroën/Panhard dealer about a year or so, but remained in operation several years longer, selling other marques and used cars.
 The Regal Motors car lot at 847 Yates Street is long gone, having been replaced with a multi-story condominium.
 We were however able to find a period photo of Yates Street with the corner of Regal Motor’s lot showing (see photo).

 CITY OF VICTORIA ARCHIVES